 The Greek Life Community

-This community is for SECOND-YEAR students who have been accepted into one of our Greek Life Houses.
-The community is housed in the North Avenue Apartments.
+This community is for SECOND-YEAR and above students who have been accepted into one of our Greek Life Houses.
+The community is housed in the North Avenue Suites.
 Students are encouraged to celebrate the Greek Life and participate in opportunities provided by each sorority or fraternity.
-Certain apartments are set aside just for this purpose.
+Certain suites are set aside just for this purpose.
 FIRST-YEAR students who wish to explore Greek Life and pledge later in the year are encouraged to mark Greek Life as an “interest” on their housing application to help Res Life match you with a roommate with similar interests.